rehierl/node-tree-outliner/3-2-0-design-3.md

 A path that is not supposed to fall into the same category must therfore branch off from an ancestor of the first associated node.
-That is, a second path may branch off beginning with the parent of an associated node and up until the root of the node tree.
+That is, a second path may branch off beginning with the parent of an associated node and up until the first node's top-most relevant ancestor.

 <!-- ======================================================================= -->
 ## example fragment